thewchan/uxf/README.md

 corresponding value or values must be any valid value for the specified type, or `?` (null).

-Lists and tables are ordered, that is, they preserve their values' order.
-Maps are unordered, so they do not preserve their items' order.
+Lists and tables preserve the order in which values are appended.
+So the first value is at index/row 0, the second at index/row 1, etc. Maps are unordered.

 A `table` starts with a _ttype_.
 Next comes the table's values.
 The number of values in any given row is equal to the number of field names in the